Konoaru384/CustomUi/README.md

-# CustomUi
+#  SimpleTimerUI
-Just a scp:sl Custom Ui for write the time of the game start
+Just a scp:sl Custom Ui for write the time along the game start